akg268/mcp_slm_langchain/readme.md

 - Demonstrate the tools , mcp clients and mcp servers

 ## Models used
-- Gemma3:270m use for categorization
+- Gemma3:3B SLM use for categorization
-- gpt-4.1-nano used for github issue creation template with some documents to refer about the issue
+- gpt-4.1-mini use this if you don't have local model

+# Note:
+It was ideal to use a smaller Gemma3:270M model but it doesn't have tool calling capability

 ### MCP